 Copyright is conferred on eligible works upon creation, without the need for registration.
-Protected works may, however, be registered under the Nigerian Copyright e-Registration System (NCeRS) administered by the Nigerian Copyright Commission to provide evidence of the possible date of creation of the work and other facts stated in the application form in the event of a dispute.
+However, Nigeria operates a notification system, called the Nigerian Copyright e-Registration System (NCeRS) administered by the Nigerian Copyright Commission, under which protected works may be registered to provide evidence of the possible date of creation of the work and other facts stated in the application form in the event of a dispute.